katway17/memory-card-game/README.md

 https://memory-card-game-three-omega.vercel.app/

 ## 📌 Features
 - Flip cards to reveal matching pairs
+- Multiple difficulty levels
-- Randomized card positions each game
+- Shuffled card positions each round
-- Tracks matched pairs
+- "You Win!" message when all pairs are matched
 - Reset button to start a new game

 ## 🛠️ Technologies Used